GransMango/in2000-sql-api/README.md

 # in2000-weather-sqlapi

-This is a Python Flask application that serves weather data from an SQL database, with caching and deployment to Azure Web App via GitHub Actions.
+This is a Python Flask application that serves activities and optimal weather conditions for them, from an SQL database, with caching and deployment to Azure Web App via GitHub Actions.
+The API is to be used for the weather app in IN2000

 ## Features